 - Season as needed with salt and black pepper.

-- Serve as is or with egg cooked as your prefer (great with poached, fried or scrambled) and I also like to serve with some fresh salsa for a delicious filling, high satiety breakfast, that saves up your healthy extras for later in the day.
+- Serve as is or with egg cooked as your prefer (great with poached, fried or scrambled) and I also like to serve with some fresh salsa for a delicious filling, high satiety breakfast.

 - Don't have an actifry?